fluffycowfluffy/PROJECT-PENNEY/README.md

 ## Project Penney

 This repository contains some sample code for the class to use as a starting point.
 It will be periodically updated as needed but is not meant to contain a completed project at any point.
+This README is coppied from Professor Smith's original Project Penney GitHub, I will update it to be my own unique README soon.

 ---